owenfitz/owen-and-some-dudes/README.md

 We then put the dataset into a folder labeled "Inputs" so that the file would be in our project repo labeled "project-owen-and-some-dudez"
 - To load the dataset into jupyter lab we ran: mortgage = pd.read_csv('Input/mortgage.csv')
 - The sample period is from 2017 (this is the most recent period on any of the state datasets on loan information from the website we decided on using: www.consumerfinance.gov)
-- We’re the Consumer Financial Protection Bureau, a U.S. government agency dedicated to making sure you are treated fairly by banks, lenders and other financial institutions.
+- "We’re the Consumer Financial Protection Bureau, a U.S. government agency dedicated to making sure you are treated fairly by banks, lenders and other financial institutions" (taken from www.consumerfinance.gov).

 ### EDA <a name="subsec2-2"></a>